pilgun/acvtool/readme.md

     Press "Ctrl+c" in the console where the acvtool has been launched with "acv start".

-6. Generate the coverage report.
+6. Generate the code coverage report.

     ```shell
     $ acv report com.gnsdm.snake -p  ~/acvtool/acvtool_working_dir/metadata/com.gnsdm.snake.pickle
     ```

-The coverage report will be located at "~/acvtool/acvtool_working_dir/report/com.gnsdm.snake/report"
+The code coverage report will be located at "~/acvtool/acvtool_working_dir/report/com.gnsdm.snake/report"

 ###